-ical survey of the role played by mass commue.
-Individual media institutions are examined ion they distribute, the entertainment they they bring.
-Attention is given to the audience/ to improving students' media literacy.
+An historical and critical survey of the role played by mass communication in shaping culture.
+Individual media institutions are examined in terms of the information they distribute, the entertainment they provide, and the influence they bring.
+Attention is given to the audience/medium relationship and to improving students' media literacy.
 (Fall)

-ntals of Speech 3 hours
+COMM 111 Fundamentals of Speech 3 hours

-ical instruction in the principles of effective oral ncern for its importance in a democratic society. ntent, organization, speaker attitudes, critical sis, and delivery.
+Theoretical and practical instruction in the principles of effective oral communication, with a concern for its importance in a democratic society.
+Emphasis is placed on content, organization, speaker attitudes, critical listening, audience analysis, and delivery.
 (Fall, Spring)